 How do I create a wallet address?

-Creating a wallet address is a straightforward process:
+Creating a wallet address is a straightforward process (and completely free when you use services like MetaMask and Coinbase Wallet):

 Step 1: Choose a reputable cryptocurrency wallet application or hardware wallet.